madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 ### Constructors
 - These classes should have copy and move constructors
   * The compiler generated ones should be OK
-  * If a destructor is included, these constructors probably could be = default
+  * If a destructor is included, these constructors should be implemented
 - These classes probably should have a default constructor
   * This might not be OK for all, but for most
   * Ommitting a default constructor can cause usage-problems for collections